zshakirova/Lab1/index.md

 # Zhamilya Shakirova
-## welcome to my web page!
+## Welcome to my web page!
 ### In this webpage I'll tell about myself as a programmer and as a person
 I was born and raised in **Kazakhstan** - country in Central Asia.
 I'm trilingual, so I know *Russian*, *Kazakh*, and *English* What internet says about Kazakhstan?
 > Kazakhstan is the world's ninth-largest country by land area and the largest landlocked country.
+> This is the [link](https://aboutkazakhstan.com/blog/entertainment/12-interesting-facts-about-kazakhstan/) to more facts!
 I'm also a programmer.
 I have an experience in Python, Java, C++.